haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 # Deliverables

--   text-2.0.0.0, which will provide a UTF-8 encoding for Text as a default for all versions going forward.
+-   `text-2.0.0.0`, which will provide a UTF-8 encoding for Text as a default for all versions going forward.

--   Updates to the Text Haddocks that reflect the UTF-8 changes.
+-   Updates to the `text` Haddocks that reflect the UTF-8 changes.

 -   Announcements and updates across all Haskell channels covering the following:
     -   Significant dates and milestones.